zachleat/zachleat.com/web/_posts/2016-07-12-comprehensive-fontloading.md

 * **is the best performance-oriented approach**: Use one of the Critical FOFT approaches.
 Personally, at time of writing my preference is [Critical FOFT with Data URI](#critical-foft-data-uri) but will shift toward [Critical FOFT with `preload`](#critical-foft-preload) as browser support for `preload` increases.

 * **will work well with a large number of web fonts**: If you’re web font obsessed (anything more than 4 or 5 web fonts or a total file size of more than 100KB) this one is kind of tricky.
 I’d first recommend trying to pare your web font usage down, but if that isn’t possible stick with a standard [FOFT, or FOUT with Two Stage Render](#foft) approach.
-Use separate FOFT approaches for each typeface (grouping of Roman, Bold, Italic, et cetera).
+Use separate FOFT approaches for each typeface (grouping of roman, bold, italic, et cetera).

 * **will work with my existing cloud/web font hosting solution**: FOFT approaches generally require self hosting, so stick with the tried and true [FOUT with a Class](#fout-class) approach.